webplatform/docs/css/properties/float/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|Elements which get <code>float</code> applied with a value other than <code>none</code> are taken from the normal flow and get wrapped on the left or right side of the parent element.
-Other elements get wrapped around it.
+Other elements get wrapped around it.}}

-}}
 {{CSS Property
 |Initial value=none
 |Applies to=all elements; but absolutely positioned, replaced elements